 You’ve probably heard a toddler exclaim something like, “I do!” or “mine!”
-You might even think that such behavior makes a young child selfish.

 This might sound phenomenally simple, but young children actually have to learn that they are their own persons.
 “You and me are different people” is a concept that we are not born with.
 In fact, a baby’s sense of self is typically his or her parents – in your baby’s mind, she is you.
 It is not until about a year of age that a child begins to separate his or her identity from the parent.
 And with this separation comes a whole lot of self-discovery.